 Liver issues

-A handful of case reports describe kratom-associated liver injury, usually in heavy daily users.
-Presentation: jaundice, dark urine, right-upper-quadrant pain.
-Reversible after cessation.
-Keep daily use moderate and take rest days.
+A handful of case reports describe kratom-associated liver injury.
+Almost all of them?
+Heavy daily users.
+Watch for jaundice, dark urine, and pain in the right upper quadrant.
+Here’s the good news.
+It tends to reverse once you stop.
+So keep daily use moderate and take rest days.
 As the American Kratom Association notes, “Research has shown kratom to have significantly less potential for harm than substances”.

 Seizures